-Rev Bernard Wulf related his experience of something which he says does not happen to every Jewish minister.
+Rev Bernard Wulf related his experience of something else, which he says does not happen to every Jewish minister.
 He explained: 'Colonel Sir David Harris, KCMG, was a well-accepted Jew in his day, He was a Director of De Beers when it was formed.
-He was also the Colonel of the Kimberley regiment and had been in the Cape and Union Parliaments.
+He was also the Colonel of the Kimberley Regiment and had been in the Parliament.

 When I came, he was about 90, paralysed, sitting either in a chair or in bed.
 I used to visit him very, very often, at least once a week and we became quite friendly.
 Contrary to other pioneer Jews like the Oppenheimers and so forth, he kept to his Jewish faith and remained in Kimberley.
+[His marriage to Rosa Gabriel had been the first Jewish wedding solemnised in Kimberley in 1873 even before there was a synagogue.]
 He was very much Jewish in his behaviour and so on and eventually he became very ill.
 One afternoon, the nurse said to me, it looks to me like we are coming to the end.
 People called me when there was a death any time day or night, so I said to her don't hesitate to call me.

 'I was called at about five o'clock the following morning, (23 September 1942).
-I actually held his hand while he died, I said a prayer, his daughter was with him, his daughter was married out of faith ... she turned round to me and said Mr. Wulf I married out of faith, but I'd like my father to have a proper Jewish funeral, I said certainly.
+I actually held his hand while he died, I said a prayer, his daughter was with him, his daughter was married out of faith.
+She turned round to me and said Mr. Wulf I married out of faith, but I'd like my father to have a proper Jewish funeral, I said certainly.

-'Now in all the years of my service I have spoken on all different types of occasions but I made up my mind from the first day never to prolong a funeral.
+'Now in all the years of my service I have spoken on all different types of occasions, but I made up my mind from the first day never to prolong a funeral.
 I never delivered an oration, whoever it is, I looked for opportunities at later dates, maybe the shiva house, maybe at a special memorial service and so on, so I said certainly, I immediately phoned the Chevra Kadisha to make arrangements but everything got stuck, the minute his death was announced - they came.....'